 The Sturt Methodist Church on Marion Road was acquired by the Highway’s Department such that in 1972 its members joined the Marion community to make a positive contribution to the life and mission of the Marion Methodist Church.

 In 1977 the Methodist, Congregational and Presbyterians Churches came together to form the Uniting Church in Australia.
 The Parish of Marion, Oaklands, Wesley Warradale (now The Corner UC) and Warradale was formed from this union.
 Over the years the congregations in this Parish have found their own purposes in the community.
-Marion and Warradale, sharing the same mission goals, have become one congregation with 2 worshipping sites.
-We occasionally enjoy combined worship services at either site, and enjoy each other’s company at Sunday luncheons.
+Marion and Warradale, sharing the same mission goals, became one congregation with 2 worshiping sites.

 Our Core Values shape our mission and ministry.
 Everything we do is measured against these Core Values to make sure we keep on the track God has set for us.
 These Values include:

 Sharing the love of God with all people